 - March of Year 2 - March of Year 3 | Senior Weekend: Residents interpret inpatient and outpatient CT scans in the thoracic division in the morning.
 The afternoon is spent focused on body MRI studies.
 The shift runs from 8:00 am to 5:00 pm on Sundays.
 This responsibility rotates among the residents in the class.

-- Emergency Room nights: A four-week block of night float (five nights a week) is scheduled between the middle and end of the second year.
-This block is an important step in the development of our residents, where they can apply the principles they have learned to deal with acute problems encountered in a busy ER.
+- Emergency Room nights: A four-week block of night float (six nights a week) is scheduled between the middle and end of the second year.
 The overnight night float rotation is scheduled after a four-week block of ER days.
-A staff radiologist is also present and reviews all studies dictated by the resident during the night shift.
-Although challenging, this rotation builds the confidence and skills of our residents.
-After this rotation is complete, residents help to cover Saturday overnight shifts, as well as one week of overnights during the summer time, for an additional total 11 shifts.
+The overnight is a carefully designed balance of autonomy and back-up.
+A staff radiologist is present and reviews all studies dictated by the resident during the night shift.
+After this rotation is complete, residents help to cover Saturday overnight shifts, as well as one week of overnights during the summertime, for an additional total 11 shifts.
 There is an ultrasound technologist in-house 24 hours a day, 7 days a week, which enables the radiology resident to focus primarily on the interpretation of studies.